How to Bet on Football 2020Commercial Content | 21+ | T&Cs Apply

-Football betting is quite simple and since there are so many fans of the NFL, there are superb options and great payouts that can be achieved.
-Online betting sites that offer football bets will cover the entire NFL and one can bet on individual games, seasons, playoff games, and even individual players as the season plays out.
-Use this guide for a crash course in how to bet on football.
+Football betting is quite simple!
+And since there are so many fans of the NFL, there are superb options and great payouts to be had.
+Online betting sites that offer football bets cover the entire NFL.
+Naturally, bet on individual games, seasons, playoff games, and even individual players as the season plays out.
+Use this guide for a crash course on how to bet on football.

 Learn about how to read odds in general here.

-Fortunately, football odds aren’t much different than the odds of other sports.
+Fortunately, football odds aren’t much different than betting on other sports.
 Of the three types of odds, American odds are the ones that are most commonly used in the United States.
 Here’s an example that you might come across:

 |New York Giants||-130|

 Positive odds reflect the amount you would win if you bet $100.
 Negative odds are the amount you need to bet to win $100.